holmes-py/JS-DeepLens/README.md

 - Only JS files (no inline JS from HTML)
 - New findings may lack DB ID until reload
 - LLM results are returned in batch
+- Broken (TODO) Regex matches

+## TODO
+(Some of these are fixed in private branch, but I am not releasing that for obvious reasons.)

+- [ ] Fix the broken Regex Matches: The backend functionality is operational, but the UI needs adjustments to properly display the matches. (pun intended)
+- [ ] Make the 'Source Map Detected' button clickable to download the map.
+- [ ] Batch download button for JS/Maps same as the one that exists for LLM

 ---

 ## License

 **I-DONT-GIVE-A-DAMN License:**
 Use as you wish.
-If it breaks, I will laugh.
+If (sh)it breaks, I will laugh.

 ---